Understanding Neurocognitive Injuries After a Crash in Georgia

 Emotional and Behavioral Shifts

-Injuries that disrupt brain circuits controlling mood can lead to emotional changes.
+Neurocognitive injuries that disrupt brain circuits controlling mood can lead to emotional changes.
 Victims may feel more irritable, anxious, or depressed than before the crash.
 Family members often notice personality shifts or other unusual behavior.
 These emotional effects are part of the brain injury itself, not a separate mental health issue.

 Physical and Sensory Symptoms

 Head injuries often bring physical warning signs that accompany cognitive changes.
 Persistent headaches, blurred vision, dizziness, or nausea can indicate internal brain trauma.
-Repeated vomiting, disturbed sleep patterns, or sensitivity to light and noise may also point to a closed head injury or post-concussion syndrome.
+Repeated vomiting, disturbed sleep patterns, or sensitivity to light and noise may also point to a closed neurocognitive injury or post-concussion syndrome.

 Delayed Onset of Symptoms

 Many victims ignore symptoms because they appear long after the initial head trauma.
-The brain’s response to injury can evolve over time as swelling or inflammation increases.
+The brain’s response to injury can evolve as swelling or inflammation increases.
 A person may seem fine after the crash, then develop cognitive impairment or mood swings days later.
 Delayed symptoms are common in mild head injuries and often lead to missed diagnoses.

 Anyone showing signs of confusion, memory loss, or emotional instability after a car accident should seek medical attention immediately.
 Doctors can use brain imaging and neuropsychological tests to assess damage and start early treatment.
 Prompt care is vital to restore normal brain function and prevent more severe complications such as chronic traumatic encephalopathy.